prescottbreeden/de-formed/README.md

 1. **Lightweight** - [compare it on bundlephobia](https://bundlephobia.com/package/@de-formed/react-validations)
 1. **Easy to Use** - functions all the way down
 1. **Easy to Test** - unit test your validation rules
+1. **Yup Compatible** - can integrate with your existing yup schemas

 ---